jfranconetooo/mejor-api/README.md

 # Mejor-Api

-This project implementend with NodeJs.
+This project is implemented using Nodejs with Expressjs.

 ## Install and Run